microsoft/code-with-engineering-playbook/docs/design/design-patterns/cloud-architecture-design-guidance/readme.md

 # Cloud architecture Design Guidance

-In the below documet best practices about how network resources and architectures should be used in Azure Cloud enviorments.
+The following are some best practices when setting up and working with network resources in Azure Cloud environments.

-> **NOTE:** Always work with the relevant stakeholders to ensure that introducing new patterns provides the intended value.
->
-> When working in an existing cloud environment, it is important to understand any current patterns and how they are used before making a change to them.
+> **NOTE:** When working in an existing cloud environment, it is important to understand any current patterns, and how they are used, before making a change to them.
+You should also work with the relevant stakeholders to make sure that any new patterns you introduce provide enough value to make the change.

 ## Networking and Vnet setup